-We currently have seven sections that welcome psychologists and psychology graduate students with interest in a broad array of topics and fields associated with psychologists in public interest.
-Specifically, we have the following sections: Community and State Hospitals; Criminal Justice; Police and Public Safety; Psychologists in Indian Country; Serious Mental Illness—Severe Emotional Disturbance; Student; and Veterans Affairs.
+We offer seven sections that welcome psychologists and psychology students with interest in a broad array of topics and fields associated with psychologists in public interest.
+Specifically, we have the following sections: Community and State Hospitals, Criminal Justice, Police and Public Safety, Psychologists in Indian Country, Serious Mental Illness—Severe Emotional Disturbance, Student, and Veterans Affairs.
 I encourage you to review information about each of our special interest sections on our website and join as many sections as you’d like.
 There are no fees for section membership.

 Our division’s success and continued growth and productivity depends on our membership and the work of our leaders—our executive board, our committee chairs and committee members, and our task group chairs and members.
 We strive to have each of our sections, committees, and task groups include a balance of senior, mid-career, and early career psychologists, as well as student members.
 We also strive for inclusion of individuals from marginalized groups.